 My very first pair of Nike sneakers were a pair of "Marathon" in 1975.
 They were blue nylon with a white SWOOSH.
 I got them before I went to summer school that year.
-(There wasn't much to do on the Farm during the time I was home from college, I graduated with about 12 more hours than I had to have.
-I did do a lot of mowing before and after summer school in both 1975 and 1976.)
+Summer school was a blast!
+There wasn't much to do on the Farm during the time I was home from college, I graduated with about 12 more hours than I had to have.
+I did do a lot of mowing before and after summer school in both 1975 and 1976.

 Nike had a very interesting feature inside the lid of their box: they listed their entire product line and what they were designed for.
 They had a high-top basketball model ("Blazer"), a low-top basketball model ("Bruin"), and a tennis model ("Wimbledon").
 As I remember, the rest of them were intended for running!

 Nike also warned their purchasers that they concentrated on making the shoes light instead of durable.
 That was definitely the case!
 Those early Nike sneakers didn't survive eight weeks of summer school!
 The major problem was that the soles were intolerant of being worn on concrete.

 Back to the top of Charlie's Sneaker Pages!

 Last Updated: 6 January 2017

 copyright 1995-2017 by Charles L. Perrin.

 READERS PLEASE NOTE: Names of athletic shoe manufacturers, shoe styles, and

 technologies may be trademarked by the manufacturers.
 Charlie's Sneaker Pages uses these names solely to describe the shoes with the same familiar

 nomenclature used by the manufacturer and recognized by the reader.